5 Best ACLS Prep Books (2021-2022)

 Our Final Grade: B

-The ACLS Exam Guide with Q&A was explicitly written with new healthcare students and professionals in mind, and it was just updated for 2020.
+The ACLS Exam Guide with Q&A was explicitly written with new healthcare students and professionals in mind, and it was most recently updated in 2020.
 This book covers all that you need to know for your exam, no matter what testing agency you’re going through.

 One thing you’ll notice with this book is that it’s laid out a little differently.
 That’s because it was designed to feel almost like a personal tutor.
 Even though it’s on the shorter side with 130 pages, this book provides an exhaustive look into all you need to know for your ACLS exam.